 If Explore’s built-in capabilities just aren’t cutting it, and you know you could get to where you need to be in a spreadsheet, export the report data to Excel (or try the Supermetrics add-on in Google Sheets) and work with it from there.

-It’s not easy to switch to an entirely new interface for tracking very important data.
+It’s not easy to keep up on all of the latest updates on Google Analytics 4 and to switch to an entirely new interface for tracking very important data.
 If you think your business could benefit from having a team of GA4-certified experts by your side, send us a message today.

 Woman using mobile smart phone via mobile app.
 IOT, internet of things conceptual sign, modern tech icons, social media, digital marketing concept